animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 objective.

-However, the option to customize the configuration metadata and behavior of GemFire is there if you need it, and Spring Data for GemFire's annotation-based configuration quietly backs away.
+However, the option to customize the configuration metadata and behavior of GemFire is there if you need it, and Spring Data for VMware GemFire's annotation-based configuration quietly backs away.
 You need only specify the configuration attributes you wish to adjust.
 Also, as we will see later in this document, there are several ways to configure a GemFire feature or embedded service by using the annotations.

-You can find all the new Spring Data for GemFire Java `Annotations` in the `org.springframework.data.gemfire.config.annotation` package.
+You can find all the new Spring Data for VMware GemFire Java `Annotations` in the `org.springframework.data.gemfire.config.annotation` package.

 ## <a id="configuring-with-spring"></a>Configuring GemFire Applications with Spring